econia-labs/emojicoin-dot-fun/src/cloud-formation/README.md

 [high availability][high availability for aurora] with [fault tolerant replica promotion] and [autoscaling][aurora autoscaling].

-### NAT gateway redundancy

-The indexer uses [a NAT gateway in each availability zone] for high resilience.

 ### Permissions

 The `ContainerRole` [ECS task execution IAM role] provides